vikasmalik22/Traffic_Sign_Classifier/README.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is ?
+347990
 * The size of the validation set is ?
+4410
 * The size of test set is ?
+12630
 * The shape of a traffic sign image is ?
+(32, 32, 3)
 * The number of unique classes/labels in the data set is ?
+43

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+The image below shows all the 43 different Traffic Signs extracted from the dataset with their correct labels.

 ![alt text][image1]

+The three bar charts below shows the dataset distribution between Test, Training and Validation examples.

+![alt text][image2]

+![alt text][image3]

+![alt text][image4]

+The above plots shows us the amount of different datasets we have.
+And we use this dataset only to train and validate our Model the results are very bad.
+Since, this data is not enough to properly train our CNN model we need to generate more data using preprocessing the existing data.

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+I decided to generate additional data because the available dataset is not enough to properly train the model and reach high level of accuracy.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the existing images which are available in 32x32 pixel format to 26x26 because the side pixels are extra and do not contribute to much information about the sign.

+Images do not have proper contrast, sharpness and differnt viewing angles representation, so I applied operations like gaussian blurness, rotation, transformation and affine transformation.

+To create the PreProcessed/Jittered Dataset, I used the function Create_Jittered_Dataset.

+Color of the images were not changed to grayscale because the colors can be the main distinguishing factor between some signs.
+When I tried to run/train the CNN with grayscale images my accuracy was never going beyond 0.8 and was giving quite bad results.
+This is opposite to theory described by Pierre Sermanet and Yann LeCun in their paper Traffic Sign Recognition with Multi-Scale Convolutional Networks from [here](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after Jittered Dataset.

-![alt text][image2]
+![alt text][image5]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]
+![alt text][image6]

-The difference between the original data set and the augmented data set is the following ...

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.